RedHoodedWraith/Group6-Rocket-ENGR301-302/HardwareChangeLog.md

 5/8//20: Feather configured with PlatformIO on the computers of two of the group members.

 6/8/20: Test sketch confirming the MCU can control the gimbal servos via PWM and external PSU.

+20/8/20: Got HAL framework setup as a possible option.